 We operate a number of our businesses through strategic partnerships, joint ventures and alliances.
 For example, we have entered into a Unión Transitoria de Empresas ("UTE") agreement with a local partner with respect to the operation and development of our gaming operations in the City of Buenos Aires.
-We also hold a 50% equity interest in the Rosario casino in Argentina and, in November 2011, we acquired a 33% share in a bingo hall in the province of Buenos Aires.
-We have entered into a 50:50 joint venture with Ladbrokes PLC for sports betting in Spain, which since December 2013, also covers our online gaming activities in Spain, and we have a 50% interest in Majestic Casino in Panama.
+We also hold a 50% equity interest in Casino de Rosario in Argentina and a 50% share in two bingo halls in the province of Buenos Aires.
+Under the agreement with our local partners for the operation of these Buenos Aires bingo halls, our economic share in the bingo halls fluctuates relative to our investment in the bingo halls' operations during a specified time period.
+Since January 2015 our share in the Buenos Aires bingo halls has been increased to 50% from its previous level of 33%.
+We are party to a 50:50 joint venture with Ladbrokes PLC for sports betting and online gaming activities in Spain and we have a 50% interest in Majestic Casino in Panama.
 We are also operating a significant portion of our VLT business in Italy through a 50:50 joint venture arrangement.
-There can be no assurance that the arrangements will be successful and/or achieve their planned objectives.
-Although we do not hold a majority interest in the Casino de Rosario, the Majestic Casino in Panama or the VLT joint venture in Italy, due to the requirements of IFRS 11, effective from January 1, 2014, we fully consolidate the results of operations, cash flows and balance sheets including cash and indebtedness in our consolidated financial statements.
+Although we do not hold a majority interest in the Casino de Rosario, the Majestic Casino in Panama or the VLT joint venture in Italy, due to the requirements of IFRS 11, since January 1, 2014 we have fully consolidated the results of operations, cash flows and balance sheets (including cash and indebtedness) of these businesses in our consolidated financial statements.
 The performance of all such operations in which we do not have a controlling interest will depend on the financial and strategic support of the other shareholders.
 Such other shareholders may make ill-informed or inadequate management decisions, or may fail to supply or be unwilling to supply the required operational, strategic and financial resources, which could materially adversely affect these operations.
 If any of our strategic partners were to encounter financial difficulties, change their business strategies or no longer be willing to participate in these strategic partnerships, joint ventures and alliances, our business, financial condition and results of operations could be materially adversely affected.
 Moreover, in a number of these businesses, we do not have the power to control the payment of dividends or other distributions, so even if the business is performing well, we may not be able to receive payment of our share of any profits.
 Finally, there could be circumstances in which we may wish or be required to acquire the ownership interests of our partners, and there can be no assurance that we will have access to the funds necessary to do so, on commercially reasonably terms or at all.
-For example, under recent amendments to the Spanish Capital Companies Act (Real Decreto Legislativo 1/2010, de 2 de julio, por el que se aprueba el texto refundido de la Ley de Sociedades de Capital) applicable to unlisted companies and entry expected to come into force on January 1, 2017, from the fifth financial year following registration of a Spanish company in the Commercial Registry, a member voting in favor of distribution of profits will be entitled to withdraw ownership if the general meeting does not resolve to distribute at least one third of legally distributable operating corporate profits obtained during the prior financial year.
+For example, under recent amendments to the Spanish Capital Companies Act (Real Decreto Legislativo 1/2010, de 2 de julio, por el que se aprueba el texto refundido de la Ley de Sociedades de Capital) applicable to unlisted companies and expected to come into force on January 1, 2017, from the fifth financial year following registration of a Spanish company in the Commercial Registry, a member voting in favor of distribution of profits will be entitled to withdraw ownership if the general meeting does not resolve to distribute at least one third of legally distributable operating corporate profits obtained during the prior financial year.
 Under such circumstances, we might seek or be required to acquire the ownership interests of our partners.